Uncertainty in Data-Driven Kalman Filtering for Partially Known State-Space Models: Uncertainty in KalmanNet

 Multiplying \eqref{eq:step5} from the left by $\gvec{H}^\top$ and from the right by $\gvec{H}$ yields $\gvec{H}^\top\cdot\gvec{H}\cdot\mySigma_{t\given{t-1}}\cdot\gvec{H}^\top\cdot\gvec{H}= \gvec{H}^\top\brackets{\gvec{I}_n-\gvec{H}\cdot\Kgain_{t}}^{-1}\cdot\gvec{H}\cdot\Kgain_{t}\cdot\gvec{H}$, which, when $\myH=\brackets{\gvec{H}^\top\cdot\gvec{H}}^{-1}$ exists, results in

-concluding the proof of the theorem. \end{proof} Theorem~\ref{thm:Covariance} indicates that when the observations model is known and $\gvec{H}$ has full column rank, requiring the number of measurements is not smaller than the number of tracked states, then one can extend \acl{kn} to predict its error covariance along side its state estimation.
+concluding the proof of the theorem. \end{proof} Theorem~\ref{thm:Covariance} indicates that when the observation model is known and $\gvec{H}$ has full column rank—requiring that the number of measurements not be smaller than the number of tracked states—then one can extend \acl{kn} to predict its error covariance alongside its state estimation.
 The resulting procedure is summarized as Algorithm~\ref{alg:Algo1}.